 Currently, the Audit & Risk Committee comprises three members.
-All members of the Audit and Risk Committee are non-executive directors and the majority (2) of these non-executive directors fulfil the independence criteria in the meaning of the former article 526 ter of the Companies Code and specified in article 48 of the Solvency II Act.
+All members of the Audit and Risk Committee are non-executive directors and the majority (2) of these non-executive directors fulfil the independence criteria in the meaning of the article 15, 94° of the Solvency II Act.
 At least one member of the Audit and Risk Committee is a director with an individual skill in accountancy and/or auditing.